-Floods expose threat to military posed by climate change
+Floods show national security threat posed by climate change

 Though the headquarters of Strategic Command, which plays a central role in detecting and striking at global threats, wasn’t damaged, the flooding provided a dramatic example of how climate change poses a national security threat, even as the Trump administration plays down the issue.

 It is also a reminder that the kind of weather extremes escalating with climate change aren’t limited to the coasts, said retired Rear Adm.
-David W. Titley.
+David W. Titley, founder of both the Navy’s Task Force on Climate Change and the Center for Solutions to Weather and Climate Risk at Penn State University.

-“We’re probably do need some walls — but they’re probably levees.
-I would say those are the kinds of walls we need,” said Titley, founder of both the Navy’s Task Force on Climate Change and the Center for Solutions to Weather and Climate Risk at Penn State University.
-He was referring to the administration’s proposal to take money from the military’s construction budget to build President Donald Trump’s desired southern border walls.
+“We probably do need some walls — but they’re probably levees,” Titley said, in a reference to President Donald Trump’s proposal to take money from the military construction budget to fund a wall at the U.S.-Mexico border.
+“I would say those are the kinds of walls we need.”

 The late-winter floods that have swept over Plains states starting last week — breaching levees, halting Amtrak trains, and killing at least three people — are also the second major inundation in less than a decade to hit the air base outside Omaha.